- Education Required for Addiction Counselor Credentialing

 - Authority to perform ophthalmic procedures

-Optometrists may only perform procedures related to foreign body removal and the examination, evaluation, diagnosis and treatment of the human eye.
-Additional allowable procedures are authorized by statute.
+Optometrists may perform procedures related to foreign body removal, certain laser procedures (laser capsulotomy, laser peripheral iridotomy, laser trabeculoplasty) and the examination, evaluation, diagnosis and treatment of the human eye.
 Colo.
 Rev. Stat. §12-275-103(1)

 - Learn more about Authority to perform ophthalmic procedures